-Adivasi man dies after being beaten up, dragged on road by a truck in Madhya Pradesh
+Adivasi man dies after being beaten up, dragged by a truck in Madhya Pradesh

 Five people have been arrested in the case, the police said.